 - Four classic T&T gamemastered scenarios: The Complete Dungeon of the Bear, Dwarf World, Seven Challenges of Kartejan, and Uncle Ugly’s Underground Doom.

 - New in this revival!
 Vault of K’Horror: Mike Stackpole sends mid-level characters on a looting expedition into a tomb of ancient vampires.
-(And previous purchasers also receive this new addition.)
+(And previous purchasers also received this new addition.)